rancher/rancher-docs/docs/api/quickstart.md

 title: API Quick Start Guide
 ---

-The Rancher API is a programatic interface for your upstream and downstream clusters.
-This guide will help get you started on using the API from your client of choice.
+Rancher's resources can be accessed through the Kubernetes API.
+This guide will help you get started on using this API (from your client of choice) as a Rancher user.

 1. In the upper left corner, click **☰ > Global Settings**.
 2. Find and copy the address in the `server-url` field.